 The 2024 homelessness data for Garden Grove reveals a notable shift in the local landscape.
 A total of 239 individuals experiencing homelessness were identified within the city, with 163 individuals unsheltered and 76 individuals sheltered in emergency housing or transitional facilities.
 Garden Grove accounts for approximately 7% of the Central SPA's total unhoused population and roughly 3% of the overall unhoused population countywide, reflecting its significant but proportionally smaller share compared to larger cities in the region.
-Importantly, Garden Grove saw a 39% decrease in its total unhoused populations across both the sheltered and unsheltered populations.
+Importantly, Garden Grove saw a 39% decrease in its total unhoused population compared to 2022, marking a substantial decline driven by reductions across both the sheltered and unsheltered populations.
 This downward trend suggests that recent investments in shelter access, outreach coordination, and homelessness prevention initiatives may be yielding positive results.
 However, the continued presence of a majority unsheltered population highlights that systemic barriers to stable housing persist, requiring sustained efforts in affordable housing development, behavioral health support, and regional collaboration to ensure long-term, equitable progress.